Bon Bons Chocolate Recipes

 Chocolate Covered Cherries

-Last Updated on March 1, 2025 by becky
+Last Updated on February 28, 2026 by becky

-A chocolate covered cherries recipe featuring bright red maraschino cherries wrapped in sweet fondant and enrobed in milk or chocolate.
+A chocolate covered cherries recipe featuring bright red maraschino cherries wrapped in sweet fondant and enrobed in milk or dark chocolate.
 These homemade cherry cordials look and taste just like the store-bought kind sold in drugstores for Valentine’s Day!

 Homemade chocolate covered cherries on a white background